Information for Physicians

 - The conference opens at 8:00 am with over 60 exhibits in the Exhibit Hall.

 - Sessions begin at 9:00 am and end at 4:05 pm.

-- The sessions and exhibits are free due to the generous support of the Susan G. Komen for the Cure Vermont-New Hampshire Affiliate, BlueCross BlueShield of Vermont, Front Porch Forum, and Seventh Generation.
+- The sessions and exhibits are free due to the generous support of the Vermont/New Hampshire Affiliate of Susan G. Komen for the Cure, The University of Vermont College of Medicine, The University of Vermont Medical Center, and Seventh Generation.

-The University of Vermont designates this educational activity for a maximum of 5.5 AMA PRA Category 1 Credits™.
-Physicians should only claim credit commensurate with the extent of their participation in the activity.
+The University of Vermont College of Medicine designates this live activity for a maximum of 5.5 AMA PRA Category 1 CreditsTM.

 Application for CME credit has been filed with the American Academy of Family Physicians.
 Determination of credit is pending.